mtyler/jenkins-cookbook-library/README.md

 ## Known Issues

 - The setup_jenkins.sh file is heavily dependent on very specific environment variables.
+- The first run fails because something is going on with the path used to copy the libraryResource and the workspace where the initial indexing occurs

 ## Jenkins Master setup files